microsoft/vcpkg/docs/maintainers/vcpkg_from_github.md

 ### AUTHORIZATION_TOKEN
 A token to be passed via the Authorization HTTP header as "token ${AUTHORIZATION_TOKEN}".

+### FILE_DISAMBIGUATOR
+A token to uniquely identify the resulting filename if the SHA512 changes even though a git ref does not, to avoid stepping on the same file name.

 ## Notes:
 At least one of `REF` and `HEAD_REF` must be specified, however it is preferable for both to be present.